balenaltd/handbook/Scratch-Pad.md

 After this, the supervisor container should start correctly.
 If not, read bellow for other info if any, it means you are not this lucky :)

+If you are, make sure to convey to the user that he should upgrade resinOS, otherwise the issue is likely to happen again.

 Check journalctl for the error:

 ```